modabas/ModEndpoints/README.md

 [![Nuget](https://img.shields.io/nuget/dt/ModEndpoints)](https://www.nuget.org/packages/ModEndpoints/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/modabas/ModEndpoints/blob/main/LICENSE.txt)

-[MinimalEndpoints](#minimalendpoint) are the barebone implementation for organizing ASP.NET Core Minimal Apis in REPR format endpoints.
-Their handler methods may return Minimal Api IResult based, string or T (any other type) response.
+[MinimalEndpoints](#minimalendpoint) are the barebone implementation for organizing ASP.NET Core Minimal APIs in REPR format endpoints.
+Their handler methods may return Minimal API IResult based, string or T (any other type) response.
 MinimalEnpoints are implemented in <ins>ModEndpoints.Core</ins> package.

-[WebResultEndpoints](#webresultendpoint), [BusinessResultEndpoints](#businessresultendpoint) and [ServiceEndpoints](#serviceendpoint) organize ASP.NET Core Minimal Apis in REPR format endpoints and are integrated with [result](https://github.com/modabas/ModResults) pattern out of box.
-They are implemented in <ins>ModEndpoints</ins> package.
+[WebResultEndpoints](#webresultendpoint), [BusinessResultEndpoints](#businessresultendpoint), and [ServiceEndpoints](#serviceendpoint) structure ASP.NET Core Minimal APIs into REPR format endpoints and seamlessly integrate with the [result](https://github.com/modabas/ModResults) pattern.
+WebResultEndpoints transform the business result returned by the handler method into a Minimal API IResult for client responses, while BusinessResultEndpoints and ServiceEndpoints directly return the raw business result.
+These are provided within the <ins>ModEndpoints</ins> package.

+All endpoint abstractions are a structured approach to defining endpoints in ASP.NET Core applications.
+They extend the Minimal API pattern with reusable, testable, and consistent components for request handling, validation, and response mapping.

 [ServiceEndpoint](#serviceendpoint) is a highly specialized endpoint intended to be used in conjunction with its dedicated [client implementation](#serviceendpoint-clients) in <ins>ModEndpoints.RemoteServices</ins> package.
 Aim is to abstract away HTTP plumbing on client side and enable remote service consumption with the knowledge of strongly typed request and response models shared between server and client projects.
 Additionally, <ins>ModEndpoints.RemoteServices.Core</ins> package contains the interfaces required for ServiceEndpoint request models.

 Each endpoint type along with service endpoint client are demonstrated in [sample projects](#samples).

-All endpoint abstractions are a structured approach to defining endpoints in ASP.NET Core applications.
-They extend the Minimal Api pattern with reusable, testable, and consistent components for request handling, validation, and response mapping.

 ## Key Features

- - Organizes ASP.NET Core Minimal Apis in REPR pattern endpoints
+ - Organizes ASP.NET Core Minimal APIs in REPR pattern endpoints
  - Encapsulates endpoint behaviors like request validation, request handling, and response mapping*.
- - Supports anything that Minimal Apis does.
-Configuration, parameter binding, authentication, Open Api tooling, filters, etc. are all Minimal Apis under the hood.
+ - Supports anything that Minimal APIs does.
+Configuration, parameter binding, authentication, Open Api tooling, filters, etc. are all Minimal APIs under the hood.
  - Supports auto discovery and registration.
  - Has built-in validation support with [FluentValidation](https://github.com/FluentValidation/FluentValidation).
 If a validator is registered for request model, request is automatically validated before being handled.
  - Supports constructor dependency injection in endpoint implementations.